US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 FAPE (Free Appropriate Public Education) SEND Provision Duty Both require schools to provide necessary support.
 FAPE is explicitly defined in IDEA; UK duty is in Part 3 of the Children and Families Act 2014.

 IEP (Individualised Education Program) EHCP (Education, Health and Care Plan) OR IEP US IEP is school-based.
-UK EHCP is local authority-issued for high-need pupils.
+UK EHCP is local authority-issued for high-need learners.
 Some UK schools use "IEP" for SEND Support level (informal).

 LRE (Least Restrictive Environment) Inclusive Education / Mainstream Provision Both require inclusion in general education where possible.
 UK law presumes mainstream education unless mainstream cannot meet needs.
 See SEND Hub for UK context.